-No transparency, facile prejudicial standards and the diminishing of civil rights and freedoms, sound familiar?
-Recruitment standards in South Africa currently match ethics evidenced during Apartheid.
+No transparency, prejudiced standards and diminishing civil rights and freedoms.
+Recruitment standards in South Africa currently match ethics advanced during Apartheid.

-Firms withhold information during recruitment to create rules that serve profit and trap employees in dysfunctional wage systems
+Firms withhold information during recruitment to create a dysfunctional wage system worsening poverty conditions

 South Africa has been hijacked by institutionalised prejudice against the poor and job seekers.